niteshroyal/SolvingHardAnalogyQuestions/README.md

 python reasoning_with_vectors/core/preprocessing.py
 ```

+This may take a lot of time.
+To tracke the progress see the logs files in `logs` folder.
 This step is not mandatory, but executing it will speed up the evaluation process since RelBERT will not be called each time for relation embedding.

 Now, to evaluate the Direct approach, first run: